tuto portefeuille en cuir

 26. Sew the main piece

-Take piece P1 (large outer piece).
-Using a compass, draw the seam line 3 mm from the edge all around piece P1, except at the "Do not sew area" indicated on the pattern.
+Take piece P1 (large exterior piece).
+With a wing divider, draw the stitch line 3 mm from the edge all around piece P1, except for the "Do Not Sew Zone" indicated on the pattern.

-Using punching claws, mark the stitching points all around the P1 piece, following the stitching line (except on the area not to be sewn).
+Using stitching chisels, mark the stitching points all around piece P1, following the stitch line (except on the "do not sew" zone).

-Make a decorative fillet 1.5 mm from the edge all around part P1.
+Create a decorative fillet 1.5 mm from the edge all around piece P1.

 Sew only the top length of piece P1.

-Work the edge of the length that has just been sewn.
-Sand, then apply an edge dye or tokonole depending on the leather chosen.
+Finish the edge of the length that has just been sewn.
+Sand, then apply edge paint or Tokonole depending on the chosen leather.

-Using a rasp, scrape the leather (interior, lining) on the parts that will be glued later.
-That is to say: the two widths, then the length of the bottom of piece P1, except for the area not to be sewn.
+Using a leather roughener, score the leather (interior, lining) on the parts that will then be glued.
+That is: the two widths, then the bottom length of piece P1, except for the "do not sew" area.

-Apply contact adhesive to the areas that were scraped on part P1 and part P2(b).
-Be careful not to get any adhesive on the area that is not to be sewn.
+Apply contact cement to the roughened areas on piece P1 and on piece P2(b).
+Be careful not to put glue on the "do not sew" area.

 Glue the two pieces together.